Personal Loans

 Instead of a fixed loan amount, you get a credit limit for your credit card loan.
 The credit limit is the most you can owe.
 Credit cards are also known as revolving credit because as you pay off your charges, you can make more purchases.
 In this way, borrowing and spending can go on indefinitely.
 An unsecured personal loan doesn’t work that way.
 You’ll borrow money one time, and there’s a clear plan for payoff.

-With a credit card, after each billing cycle, you can choose to pay off all of your charges or carry the balance over to the next month.
+With a credit card, after each billing cycle, you could choose to pay off all of your charges or carry the balance over to the next month.
 If you have a balance on your credit card, you will need to pay a minimum amount each month.
 That could be much less than the required monthly payment amount for an unsecured personal loan.

 Here’s a quick way to see the differences between unsecured loans and credit cards:

-Unsecured Personal Loan
+Unsecured Personal Loan | Credit Card |

-Set interest rate
+Set interest rate | Variable Interest rate |

-Specific loan amount
+Specific loan amount | Revolving credit limit |

-Up to a 5-year loan period
+Up to a 5-year loan period | Ongoing loan |

-Based on credit limit
+Typically $5,000 to $100,000 | Based on credit limit |

 What are common uses of an unsecured personal loan?

-• Pay down higher-interest rate debt.
+Pay down higher-interest rate debt.
 You know how we mentioned that credit card interest rates are generally pretty high?
-An unsecured personal loan is one way to pay off your credit card balance at a lower cost.
+An unsecured personal loan is one way to pay off your credit card balance at a potentially lower cost.

-• Make home improvements and repairs.
-Homeowners and some renters have all kinds of expenses.
-Sometimes, they’re planned, like when you want to update your kitchen or bathroom.
-Other times, they’re unexpected— like when your air conditioner breaks down in the middle of summer, and you need to replace it ASAP.
+Make home improvements and repairs.
+Homeowners, and some renters, have all kinds of expenses.
+Sometimes they’re planned, like when you want to update your kitchen or bathroom.
+Other times, they’re unexpected—like when your air conditioner breaks down in the middle of summer and you need to replace it ASAP.
 Either way, it can be hard to have enough savings to pay for everything you want to do in your home.
 Some expenses, like a new roof, are really high, possibly even higher than your credit card limit, and may require an unsecured loan.

 What are the rates for an unsecured personal loan?

-• Retirement asset discount: Saving for retirement?
+Retirement asset discount: Saving for retirement?
 Good for you—and it’s good for your possibility of a discount, too.
-If you can provide proof of retirement funds in a 401(k), IRA, Roth IRA, or other retirement fund, lenders know that you have backup funds that can reduce your risk of default.
+If you can provide proof of retirement funds in a 401(k), IRA, Roth IRA, or other retirement fund, lenders know that you have backup funds that could reduce your risk of default.

-• Direct pay discount: If your loan money is going towards debt payoff, consider letting your lender send the funds directly to the creditor.
+Direct pay discount: If your loan money is going towards debt payoff, consider letting your lender send the funds directly to the creditor.
 Some lenders offer a discount when you do.

 How do I apply for an unsecured personal loan?

 Want some help?
-Call us at 1-800-920-0045, and one of our Achieve specialists will walk you through the process.
+Call us at 1-800-920-0045, and one of our Achieve Personal Loan specialists will walk you through the process.

 Margie is a freelance personal finance and retirement writer for AARP, The New York Times, Fortune.com, Next Avenue, and more.